CalArts is committed to supporting all members of our community.

 CalArts will never share students’ or employees’ immigration status unless legally required to do so.

-Your rights in the U.S.
+Your rights in the US

-Regardless of your immigration status, you have fundamental rights under the U.S. Constitution.
+Regardless of your immigration status, you have fundamental rights under the US Constitution.
 The following is a compilation of information from external legal organizations:

 - Right to remain silent: If questioned by law enforcement or immigration officers, you are not required to answer questions about your immigration status or country of origin.